rugbyprof/5303-Adv-Database/Presentation_topics-outlines.md

     - Does it scale smoothly (work well if it gets large)?
     - Does it provide all functionality of traditional RDBMS?
     - Can SQLite support multiple users and multiple DB’s?
+    - What would the major market be for SqlLite (what apps / software gravitates toward SqlLite)?
 - MOST IMPORTANTLY (discuss comparable alternatives):
     - http://www.developereconomics.com/five-popular-databases-for-mobile/
     - Berkeley DB